 An SM manager is responsible for overseeing and coordinating content marketing efforts on social media platforms, including Facebook, Twitter and LinkedIn.

-20 Tips on how to build a content team successfully
+20 Tips on how to build a content marketing team successfully

 The content marketing team is an essential component of your business strategy.
 Ensuring that these teams are successful requires a lot of work. but with these 20 tips, you can be on the right track.